dounan/chat-pc-site/docs/macos/zoom-integration.md

 ## Adding Zoom actions

+1. **BETA INSTRUCTIONS: Please [install the v0.31.rc2 beta version](https://github.com/dounan/chat-pc-site/releases/download/v0.31.rc2/ChatPCv0.31.rc2.zip) to test out Zoom functionality.
+Don't use the install link in the Getting Started guide linked below.**

-1. Follow the [Getting Started](/docs/macos/getting-started) guide to install the ChatPC and register for a ChatPC account
+1. Follow the [Getting Started](/docs/macos/getting-started) guide to install ChatPC and register for a ChatPC account

 1. **IMPORTANT: make sure you have the macOS Zoom app installed**